 1.25 cents per point

-The Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card also offer solid value for bookings through the Ultimate Rewards Travel Center with a value of 1.25 cents per point towards the cost of your trip.
+The Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card also offer solid value for bookings through the Chase Travel portal with a value of 1.25 cents per point towards the cost of your trip.
 Both offer solid travel protection; like that of the Sapphire Reserve, coverage applies to bookings made with cash or points.

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.